 An R project (an

-.rxproj file) identifies all the source and content files associated with your project, contains build information for each file, maintains the information to integrate with source-control systems, and helps you organize your application into logical components.
-Note that workspace-related information such as the list of installed packages is maintained separately in the workspace itself.
+.rxproj file) identifies all the source and content files associated with your project.
+It also contains build information for each file, maintains the information to integrate with source-control systems, and helps you organize your application into logical components.
+Workspace-related information such as the list of installed packages, however, is maintained separately in the workspace itself.

-Projects are always managed within a Visual Studio solution, which can contain any number of projects that might reference one another.
-See Use multiple project types in Visual Studio below.
+Projects are always managed within a Visual Studio solution, which can contain any number of projects that can reference one another.
+See Use multiple project types in Visual Studio.

 Creating a new R project